junxit/us-congress-bills-119/bill.md

 ## § 4.
 Effective date

-This amendments made by this Act shall take effect on the date of enactment of this Act.
+The amendments made by this Act shall take effect on the date of enactment of this Act.